-Join Peggy Fisher for an in-depth discussion in this video Challenge: Write truth tables, part of Foundations of Programming: Discrete Mathematics.
+Join Peggy Fisher for an in-depth discussion in this video Challenge: Write truth tables, part of Programming Foundations: Discrete Mathematics.

 - [Voiceover] It's time for another challenge.…In this challenge, I have created a worksheet…that has a few examples from all the topics in this movie.…For more practice, I strongly encourage you to seek out…more problem-solving exercises online or from a…discrete mathematics textbook.…The topics for this movie included creating truth tables,…evaluating arguments for validity,…proving logical equivalence,…and writing conditional propositions and predicates.…